Anant/Cassandra.Toolkit/docs/setup/setup.ansible-config-files.md

 ## Step 1.2: List All Hosts in hosts.ini
 Ansible requires a hosts.ini file that lists out all of the hosts that it will run against.
 In our case, this will be all the hosts in your Cassandra Cluster.

+The `hosts.ini` file that you need for cassandra.toolkit follows the basic instructions that you can find in the [official ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#how-to-build-your-inventory).
+Using the terminology from the ansible docs, the main thing to keep in mind is that you will need a "host group" in your `hosts.ini` called `cassandra` and each host needs a var named `private_ip`.
+We will walk you through this process in the instructions below.

 ### Add all cassandra hosts in your `./envs/<YOUR_ENV>/hosts.ini` file.
 The first file you will fill out is the hosts.ini file.
 The example you copied above should get you started.